About the Beinecke Scholarship

 - be a U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands.

-- have a documented history of receiving need-based financial aid during his or her undergraduate years.
+- have a documented history of receiving need-based institutional, state or federal financial aid during his or her undergraduate years.
 An institutional financial aid officer will be required to complete a Financial Data Sheet certifying that the student meets this criterion.
-During the selection process,the amount of financial need will be one of the factors considered with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.
+During the selection process, the amount of financial need will be one of the factors considered with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.

 As of 2011, the level of financial need demonstrated by the applicant will be one of the factors considered during the selection process.

-Nominees who are not currently receiving need-based financial aid due to receipt of a merit award or tuition exchange must provide a statement form an institutional financial aid officer indication how much need-based aid the student would receive if they were not receiving support from the non-need based source.
+Nominees who are not currently receiving need-based financial aid due to receipt of a merit award or tuition exchange should work with a financial aid officer to complete the Financial Data Sheet with accurate information on how much need-based aid the student would receive if they were not receiving support from the non-need based source.

 Generally the selection committee does not respond favorably to nominees planning to attend law school, business school or other professional school programs such as education, architecture, journalism, public health or occupational therapy that emphasize skills and practical analysis over theory and research.